-No Premises Liability policy that is available for investment properties extends coverage to anyone paid to complete work at the property.
+The answer: No Premises Liability policy available for investment properties extends coverage to anyone paid to complete work at the property.

 Any reputable general contractor is going to carry a liability policy that covers their business operations, and you can make their liability policy extend coverage to you.
 When a general contractor visits your property to bid on a job, require them to provide two documents:

-- proof of liability coverage that covers their business operations, and
+- Proof of Liability coverage that covers their business operations

-Require they add your purchasing entity as Additional Insured on their liability policy for the time you employ them.
+You’ll also want to require they add your purchasing entity as Additional Insured on their liability policy for the time you employ them.
+Here’s why:

-Another reason to be listed as Additional Insured on Contractor’s Liability policy is to get notified if their policy is in danger of cancelling for non-payment of premium or another underwriting reason.
+Another reason to be listed as Additional Insured on the Contractor’s Liability policy is you’ll get notified if their policy is in danger of cancellation for non-payment of premium or another underwriting reason.